yangman946/yanchess-ai/README.md

 # yanchess-ai
-A UCI chess engine written in python
+A chess engine written in python